VicOsewe/go-shell-command-api/README.md

 The GO Shell Command API is a simple HTTP REST API built with GO that allows users to execute shell commands remotely.
 It provides a secure and convenient way to execute various shell commands and retrieve output as an API response.

 ## Architecture
+This implements `Clean Architecture` which helps to separate concerns by organizing code into several layers with a very explicit rule which enables us to create a testable and maintainable project.
+[The Clean Architecture](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+For this project we only have the presentation, usecase, entity and configs layers.

 #### 1. Presentation